statisticalbiotechnology/wall/README.md

 python -m http.server 8001
 #Accessing the server from the browser (assuming you are in the sunburst folder)
 localhost:8001/sunburst.html

+#for a simpler way, locate to the sunburst directory and run:
+python run_server.py
+#this finds an open port and opens the adjusted_sunburst html file in a browser
 ```
 - Exp folder
 	- Contains the experiments.
 The first version contains the csv files for the intclust qvalues and the receptor qvalues